 Most cloud applications and services store and retrieve data as part of their operations.
 The design of the data stores that an application uses can have a significant bearing on the performance, throughput, and scalability of a system.
 One technique that is commonly applied in large-scale systems is to divide the data into separate partitions.

-The term partitioning that's used in this guidance refers to the process of physically dividing data into separate data stores.
-This is not the same as SQL Server table partitioning, which is a different concept.
+In this article, the term partitioning means the process of physically dividing data into separate data stores.
+It is not the same as SQL Server table partitioning.

 Partitioning data can offer a number of benefits.
 For example, it can be applied in order to: